Bud, Not Buddy

 After his mother's death, 10-year-old Bud lives in a "home" for children until he goes to a foster family.
 The other child is mean, and Bud is forced to spend a night in the family's shed.
-He decides to go look for his father, a man he has never met.
+He decides to go look for his father - a man he has never met.
 All he has is a suitcase with a few clues about who his father might be, in addition to some pretty good manners and a lot of determination.

 This book skillfully includes details about life in the 1930's (Michigan) into the story.
 Bud is a character readers will root for.
 Bud is a character readers will root for.
 While Bud's journey involves many stops and different people, the action is not under-the-covers-with-a-flashlight compelling; it's better suited to read and discuss in small groups to appreciate the nuances.

-If an adult tells you not to worry, and you weren't worried before, you better hurry up and start 'cause you're already running late. p.
-42
+"If an adult tells you not to worry, and you weren't worried before, you better hurry up and start 'cause you're already running late."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .